ajaxtherabbit/Horiseon-Marketing-Agency/README.md

 ## Description

-This is my submission for the Horiseon Website Week 1 Challenge
+This is my submission for the Horiseon Website Week 1 Challenge.

 ## Table of Contents (Optional)